 - Investment or business purposes only

-- Greater or equal value
+- Of greater or equal value

 - Must not receive “boot”

-- Same taxpayer
+- Same taxpayer (maintain same ownership)

 - 45-day identification window